 Now that “hipsters” are close behind the Kardashians in the race for world domination, we were curious as to where these art-loving, flannel-wearing, vegan-eating youths are going to college.
 By researching dozens of schools and assessing a few criteria – location, how many awards their college radio stations have earned, what their fashion programs are like, how their liberal arts and fine arts programs stack up, whether or not they offer sustainable and vegan-friendly eating, and the number of boutiques and thrift stores nearby – we put together our list of the Top 10 Most Hipster Campuses.
 There may be a few no-brainers (hello, New York City!), but we think you’ll be surprised to find there’s a place for hipster students all across the country:

 1) New York University -- New York, NY

 Located in the heart of Manhattan, New York University (NYU) offers their students…the world.
 This global city provides a variety of cultures, endless shopping destinations, world-class entertainment, renowned artwork, unique neighborhoods and rich history for the bright-eyed youths of NYU.
 "NYU is like a hipster factory,” says NYU senior Mario Bianchini.
 “You may not start a hipster but you'll probably finish as one.”
 He’s probably right; in fact, New York City is considered one of the most “hipster” cities in the entire country.
-But it goes beyond location – NYU offers strong liberal and fine arts programs, fashion degrees and an award winning student radio station.
+But it goes beyond location – NYU offers strong liberal and fine arts programs, fashion degrees and an award winning college radio station.
 Not to mention it’s the seventh best school for vegetarians.
 What more could a hipster want?

 2) Fashion Institute of Technology -- New York, NY